Thuli Parks and Wildlife Land

-The four reserves are administered as a single unit, from the National Parks and Wildlife authority office on the east bank of the Shashe River - just outside the protected area and immediately south of the village of Tuli.
+The four reserves are administered as a single unit, by the National Parks and Wildlife authority office on the east bank of the Shashe River - just outside the protected area and immediately south of the village of Tuli.

 History of the Park

-Thuli (Tuli) Safari Area was proclaimed in 1975.
-Prior to that date (from 1958), it was a controlled hunting area.
+Thuli (Tuli) Safari Area was proclaimed in 1975 and was a controlled hunting area from 1958 until then.

-In terms of a memorandum signed on 22 June 2006, Thuli Parks and Wildlife Land forms the core of the conservation area that Zimbabwe shall contribute to the Limpopo-Shashe Transfrontier Conservation Area.
+Since 2006, Thuli Parks and Wildlife Land forms the core of the conservation area that Zimbabwe shall contribute to the Greater Mapungubwe Transfrontier Conservation Area.

 Features

 Flora and fauna

 Most of the Thuli area is scrubland, with Mopane and combretum bush.
 The Shashe valley, the park's eastern border, supports riverine vegetation such as Ficus and Faidherbia.

-Animal life includes African bush elephants, south-western black rhinoceros, lion, Cape wild dog, Namibian cheetah and African leopard, many of which move freely between the protected area and neighbouring Botswana and South Africa.
+Animal life includes African bush elephants, south-western black rhinoceros, lion, African wild dog, Cheetah and African leopard, many of which move freely between the protected area and neighbouring Botswana and South Africa.